Ural-batyr: Schulgen arrives in a happy country

-Shulgen enters the palace of the padishah of divas, Azraka
+Schulgen enters the palace of the padishah of divas, Azraka

 Azraka warmly welcomes Schulgen, treating him in his palace and giving him rich gifts.
 Shulgen is offered to marry the "daughter" of Azraka, who is actually Ayhılu, the daughter of Samrau, captive of Azraka.
 As Azraka speaks with Shulgen and Zarkum, Azraka tells them about the magic horse Akbuzat, a damask sword that is not given to everyone and the most beautiful girl in the world – Homay.
 Zarkum and Schulgen decide to search for them in order to become stronger than everyone else.

-Shulgen and Zarkum meet Homay
+Schulgen and Zarkum meet Homay

 Divas bring Shulgen and Zarkum to the kingdom of Samrau.
 They end up in a flock of birds (girls).
 One of them is Homay.
-She throws Shulgen and Zarkum into different pits.
-Homay recognizes Shulgen and scolds him for choosing a snake as his friend.
+She throws Schulgen and Zarkum into different pits.
+Homay recognizes Schulgen and scolds him for choosing a snake as his friend.
 To become free, Schulgen must learn to choose his friends and open his heart to love.